See more blog posts at: https://digitalbloggers.com/articles/elysiumspassage

 The following excerpt is from the second, yet unpublished novel, Elysium’s Passage: Surreal Adventures.
 As with all the novels in the series it is narrated in first person by James, the central character.
 As before, the discussion relates to the topic of matter and what is real.

 ‘We just want to make sure you understand what you need to know when you return to the earth plane so you might one day recall our teachings,’ Eli said.
+When you do, this higher state of consciousness may seem like you were in the Twilight Zone.
+But that's how it alway seems when returning from another dimenion.
+Takes a little getting used to.

 Remember, you’re still enrolled at Summit U and we are your mentors, Mo said, with the authority of a Headmaster.
 So listen carefully; there will be a test.
 You know that don’t you?’ he said with a straight face.